ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 have a fever?"
 If the user answers “Yes,” the next question the next question might be "What is your temperature now?"; otherwise it might be, "Do you have any additional health concerns?"

-To add custom conditional behavior in your task, use either ordered task ()`ORKOrderedTask`)  or navigable ordered task (`ORKNavigableOrderedTask`).
+To add custom conditional behavior in your task, use either ordered task (`ORKOrderedTask`)  or navigable ordered task (`ORKNavigableOrderedTask`), and override particular `ORKTask` methods like `stepAfterStep:withResult`, and `stepBeforeStep:withResult:` and call super for all other methods.

 #### Ordered Tasks

 A sequential (static) task, such as a survey or an active task, can be represented as an ordered task.
-If you want further custom conditional behaviors in a task, it can be easier to subclass `ORKOrderedTask` and override particular `ORKTask` methods like `stepAfterStep:withResult`, and `stepBeforeStep:withResult:` and call super for all other methods.

 The following example demonstrates how to subclass `ORKOrderedTask` to provide a different set of steps depending on the